HardHyena978/Kitvault/README.md

 ![KitVault Homepage](https://i.postimg.cc/1RkL7m5w/localhost-5500-index-html.png)

-_Replace this with a screenshot of the actual application homepage._

 ## Key Features

 - **Modern Frontend**: A responsive and beautifully designed user interface built with HTML5, and Tailwind CSS.